Yonge streetcar line: TSR era (1861–1891)

 On September 10, 1861, the Yonge streetcar line became the first streetcar line in Canada.
-It ran from Yorkville Town Hall (north of Bloor Street at Scollard Street and Yonge Street), south on Yonge Street then east on King Street to St. Lawrence Hall.
+It ran from Yorkville Town Hall (north of Bloor Street at Scollard Street and Yonge Street), south on Yonge Street, then east on King Street to St. Lawrence Hall.
 The Toronto Street Railway operated the line using horsecars.

-In 1873, the Toronto Street Railway extended the Yonge streetcar line to Front Street then west to York Street to serve the Grand Trunk Railway station at Simcoe Street.
+In 1873, the Toronto Street Railway extended the Yonge streetcar line to Front Street, then west to York Street to serve the Grand Trunk Railway station at Simcoe Street.
 Yonge streetcars alternated running there and to King and Frederick streets.

 In 1885, the Yonge streetcar line was extended north from Scollard Street to the CPR line where there was a wye to reverse the horsecars.

-On January 26, 1885, the Metropolitan Street Railway started horsecar service on Yonge Street on north side of the CPR line to Eglinton Avenue.
+On January 26, 1885, the Metropolitan Street Railway started horsecar service on Yonge Street on the north side of the CPR line to Eglinton Avenue.
 In 1886, the line was extended by 1.2 km to Glengrove Avenue.
 Unlike the Toronto Street Railway's Yonge line, the Metropolitan line was a single track, side-of-road operation using double-ended horsecars.
 The northward expansion of the Yonge streetcar line is related to the history of the Metropolitan line.

-On September 1, 1890, the Metropolitan line was electrified, thus preceding the electification of the Yonge streetcar line on the south side of the CPR line.
+On September 1, 1890, the Metropolitan line was electrified, preceding the electification of the Yonge streetcar line on the south side of the CPR line.
 However, the line reverted to horse-drawn buses between October 1890 to May 1891.
-The faster, heavier electrical trams had damaged the tracks forcing a rebuild of the line.
+The faster, heavier electrical trams had damaged the tracks, forcing a rebuild of the line.